NickCis/node-mega/README.md

 Provide a direct linking api to a mega file.

-After deployment the link should be: `https://<base>/api/mega/<id>:<key>/...`.
+After deployment the link should be: `https://<base>/<id>:<key>/...`.

 The idea is to share a folder and be able to have a direct link to the files in that folder.

-For example, if the share link is the following: `https://mega.nz/folder/XXXXX#YYYYYYYYYYY`, the link to access directly to a `test.pdf` file inside that folder will be the following: `https://<base>/api/mega/XXXXX:YYYYYYYYYYY/test.pdf`
+For example, if the share link is the following: `https://mega.nz/folder/XXXXX#YYYYYYYYYYY`, the link to access directly to a `test.pdf` file inside that folder will be the following: `https://<base>/XXXXX:YYYYYYYYYYY/test.pdf`

 ## TODO

-- Move api to cloudflare (it supports nodejs streaming) ([cloudflare streaming](https://developers.cloudflare.com/workers/runtime-apis/streams/) vs [vercel streaming](https://vercel.com/docs/functions/streaming/quickstart))
+- Use [sjcl](https://www.npmjs.com/package/sjcl) for edge functions crypto (CloudFlare doesn't implement the needed crypto api, Vercel uses the browsers implementation which doesn't implement `aes-128-cbc`).
+Megaupload website seems to use this library.